 The membership application form is available to download from our website: www.sdbka.org/membership

 Beginners’ Training Course

 All established members of the Association are willing to help out with training new members.
-In addition to this informal network and advice, our Training Officer, John Troke, also runs a formal programme for beginners at his apiary near Whiteparish.
-This is held over six Sunday afternoons in April and early May.
+In addition to this informal network and advice, we run a programme for beginners at our Association apiary in Salisbury Cathedral Close.
+The initial intensive training element is held over six Sunday afternoons in April and early May, and continues with practical sessions on subsequent Sunday afternoons through the season.
 Places are limited and the course is usually fully booked well in advance, so you are strongly advised to get your name down as early as possible.

 The SDBKA Committee is elected annually at the AGM, and is responsible for day to day running of the Association.
-Matthew Dodd is our Membership Secretary.
-If you have any questions about joining SDBKA you can email Matthew at: firstname.lastname@example.org.
+Sally Nelson is our Membership Secretary.
+If you have any questions about joining SDBKA you can email Sally at: email@example.com.